well016/Full_api_scan/README.md

 **Q: Why are you using Selenium instead of the GitHub Search API?**

-A: The official GitHub search API does not support regex search.
-Only web-based search does.
+A: We use regex search to have the best search results.
+However, the official GitHub search API does not support regex search, only web-based search does.

 **Q: Why are you limiting the programming language in the search instead of searching all languages?**

-A: The web-based search only provides the first 5 pages of results.
-There are many API keys available.
+A: There are many API keys available.
+However, the web-based search only provides the first 5 pages of results.
 By limiting the language, we can break down the search results and obtain more keys.

 **Q: Why don't you use multithreading?**